House insulation

 Necessary insulation qualities and arguments in favour of home insulation

-Insulating homes is a subject that is given great importance in European countries and the issue of reducing heating fuel consumption is treated very seriously.
-New houses are built with the idea of the lowest possible subsequent energy costs in mind, using the best insulation materials, ingenious jointing solutions to eliminate thermal bridges or windows with 3 layers of glass.
-The problem arises, however, in old houses, be they apartment blocks or old houses with beautiful facades or historical value.
+The thermal insulation of houses is a topic that is given major importance in European countries, and the issue of reducing heating fuel consumption is taken very seriously.
+New houses are being built with the idea of keeping energy costs as low as possible, using the best insulation materials, ingenious jointing solutions to eliminate thermal bridges or windows with 3 layers of glass.
+But the problem arises in old houses, whether apartment blocks or old houses with beautiful facades or historical value.
 But even for these there are solutions for effective thermal insulation.
-Even if there are opinions that argue against insulation, research results show that the problems can and must be solved, because thermal insulation not only ensures the comfort of the inhabitants but also protects the planet's resources.
+Even if there are some who argue against insulation, the results of studies show that the problems can and must be solved because thermal insulation not only ensures the comfort of the inhabitants but also protects the planet's resources.

 Everyone who talks about home insulation says there are three basic principles: